Looking at the broad-spectrum of penicillins

 Although hospitals uphold rigorous hygiene requirements in their operating theatres it is impossible to eliminate every single bacterium.
 As such, before a surgery, doctors will often administer broad spectrum antibiotics to patients in order to eliminate any bacteria which could enter the body whilst the surgery is being performed.
 This measure results in fewer preventable deaths post-surgery and reduces complications that may arise from bacterial inflammation around the site of a recent operation.

 Sometimes bacterial inflammations can be life threatening, resulting in death if not treated promptly.
-Meningitis is condition brought about by inflammation of the protective membranes of the brain and spinal cord.
+Meningitis is a condition brought about by inflammation of the protective membranes of the brain and spinal cord.
 The cause of this inflammation can be due to bacteria, viruses or a combination of the two.
 As prompt treatment is required in order to alleviate the symptoms of inflammation a cocktail of antibiotics and antivirals is administered.

 Once the patient has been stabilised a thorough screening of the cerebrospinal fluid can be carried out, if required, in order to ascertain precisely which infectious microorganism is the cause of the inflammation.
 At this point a more specific treatment can be formulated which selectively targets the pathogen.